4 Must-Know Tips for Growing Juicy Raspberries in Your Garden

 Raspberries and cream, raspberry jam, raspberry liqueur: The possibilities seem endless when you know how to grow your own raspberries.
-These delicate berries are treats straight off the plant, as well as a winter surprise when frozen in a single layer on a cookie sheet and then bagged up to provide a taste of summer on some cold, dark day.
+These delicate berries are treats straight off the plant, as well as a winter surprise when frozen in a single layer on a cookie sheet and then bagged up to provide a taste of summer on even the coldest and darkest days.

-First, decide how to grow raspberries by choosing the right type for you.
+The first step in growing raspberries is choosing the right type for you.
 Raspberries come in two categories: summer bearing and fall bearing (also called everbearing).

 Summer-bearing plants produce one big crop of fruits in late summer.
 Fall-bearing plants produce two crops a year: one in early autumn and a smaller crop early the next summer.
-Raspberries come in three common colors: red (varieties such as 'Latham', 'Autumn Bliss', and 'Heritage'), black (varieties such as 'Blackhawk' and 'Bristol'), and yellow (varieties such as 'Honeyqueen' and 'Fallgold').
+Raspberries come in three common colors: red (varieties such as 'Latham', 'Autumn Bliss', and 'Heritage'), black (varieties such as 'Blackhawk' and 'Bristol', not to be mistaken with blackberries), and yellow (varieties such as 'Honeyqueen' and 'Fallgold').
 In general, red raspberries are stronger, hardier, and more productive than the black and yellow raspberry plants.

 Raspberries are vigorous growers and will produce runners that fill up a bed.
 Choose a spot in full sun and well-drained soil; dig in some compost to give them a jump-start.
 You can buy raspberries bare-root in the spring or as container-grown plants for spring, summer, or autumn planting.
 Regardless, plant the canes 20 inches apart and rows 5 feet apart.
 The canes will fill in all the available spaces, and all you need to do is dig up those that venture out into the path.

 Because fall-bearing raspberries will give you a second crop the following summer, you'll want to wait to prune them back until the next autumn.
-Or here's a trick used by many raspberry growers: Instead of getting two crops, cut down the entire stand in early spring.
-The resulting growth will produce one big late crop -- you'll have an abundance of raspberries when everyone else's canes are bare.
+Here's a trick used by many raspberry growers: Instead of getting two crops, cut down the entire stand in early spring.
+The resulting growth will produce one big late crop—you'll have an abundance of raspberries when everyone else's canes are bare.